JanMalch/ngx-send-templates/README.md

 # ngx-send-templates

 Small Angular library to easily send templates to different locations.
+Based on the [Advanced Angular Concepts talk by Alex Rickabaugh](https://youtu.be/rKbY1t39dHU).

 ## Installation